 Harlan graduated from Kansas City College of Osteopathy in 1963.
 He interned at Fort Worth Osteopathic Hospital before opening his practice in 1964 in Amarillo.
 He pioneered some of the early stop-smoking clinics there.
 Retiring from his practice of 30 years in 1994, he then served for seven years as medical director for the Crown of Texas Hospice.
-Jean worked by his side as his assistant and office manager, as well as caring for the x-rays.
+Jean worked by his side as his assistant and office manager.

-In 1995 Dr. Wilson received the Presidential Citation for Excellence from Southwestern.
-He was chosen as 1998 Medical Director for the Year by the Texas/New Mexico Hospice Organization, and passed away in May 1998.
-Dr. Wilson was a member of Sigma Sigma Phi honorary fraternity, a life member of the America Osteopathic Association, and a member of Olsen Park Seventh-day Adventist Church where he served as an elder and health and temperance leader.
-He had served as trustee of Southwestern since 1983, and was a charter member of the University's Committee of 100.
+In 1995, Dr. Wilson received the Presidential Citation for Excellence from Southwestern.
+Then he was chosen as 1998 Medical Director of the Year by the Texas/New Mexico Hospice organization.
+He passed away in May 1998.
+Dr. Wilson was a member of Sigma Sigma Phi honorary fraternity, a life member of the America Osteopathic Association, and a member of Olsen Park Seventh-day Adventist Church, where he served as an elder and health and temperance leader.
+Since 1983 he served as a trustee of Southwestern, and he was a charter member of the University's Committee of 100.

 Scholarship award requirements